clux/facemaulers/recaps/93-tentacley-mine.md

 After which, you found one of these mining tunnels lead into the backside of a sarcophagus, and you quickly replace the dead dwarf therein, with your old bodies; one by one, pulling your way through the dead dwarfs abode.

-On the other side; a personalised room with a paining of the 4 sunset warriors; Natalya, Sunwuko, Sharia, and Akkhan, along with belonings personal to Akkhan.
+On the other side; a personalised room with a painting of the 4 sunset warriors; Natalya, Sunwuko, Sharia, and Akkhan, along with belonings personal to Akkhan.

-Finally, where we left off; a large ceremonial chamber; an armored dwarf lying ceremonially atop an altar in a room; and a strange androgynous humanoid floating in the air with bandages wrapped around its body.
+Finally, where we left off; a large ceremonial chamber; an armored dwarf lying atop an altar in a room; and a strange androgynous humanoid floating in the air with bandages wrapped around its body.

 Players:
 - Florent